Footprint Reduction Summary: Waste

 Zero-Waste to Landfill Program

 Our employees are working diligently to have 10 zero-waste-to-landfill sites by 2020.
-Our Fairfield, California, and Orangeville, Ontario, plants have already reached this milestone, and three other Clorox facilities are also close to achieving a zero-waste-to-landfill designation.
+Our Fairfield, California, Orangeville, Ontario, and Rogers, Arkansas plants have already reached this milestone, and three other Clorox facilities are also close to achieving a zero-waste-to-landfill designation.
 This requires a facility to:

 - Reduce, reuse, recycle or compost at least 90 percent of the waste streams at the site.